irom77/vite-react-cors/README.md

 # How to allow only local requests to express.js backend ?

-CORS is not doing the job
+CORS is not doing the job, not sure why..

 ```
 npm run dev